QiaoyaWu/SDSSV_DR19_QSO_VAC/README.md

 # SDSSV_DR19_QSO_VAC

-We have applied the new version of [PyQSOFit](https://github.com/legolason/PyQSOFit) to the quasars in the SDSS-V DR19.
+We have measured detailed spectral parameters of DR19 quasars using the lastest version of [PyQSOFit](https://github.com/legolason/PyQSOFit) with host deomposition priors.
+Visual inspection is applied before the compilation of catalog.

 ## Catalog format description
+The catalog format is similar to the [SDSS DR16Q](https://github.com/QiaoyaWu/sdss4_dr16q_tutorial/tree/main).

 | Column | Description |
 | ---- | ------ |